5.1. Floating Point Semantics

 behavior for the core operations, including signed zero, infinities, NaNs, comparisons, and

 special-value propagation.
-This is the right level for widgets, demos, edge-case tests, and checking
+This is the right level for widgets, examples, edge-case tests, and checking

 what a binary32-shaped computation actually does.